rpede/MobileProgramming24/_learning_dart/objects.md

 # Modifiers

-Maybe you have noticed that there is no public or private keyword anywhere.
+Maybe you have noticed that there are no public or private keywords anywhere.
 That is because everything in Dart is public by default.
 To make something private you just prefix it with a `_` underscore.